fetler/pass-plan-checker/README.md

 # pass-plan-checker
-Extracts info about extra time in exams and in-class tests from PASS plans
+Extracts info about extra time in exams and in-class tests from PASS plans and older Learning Support Plans.